 An example of an augmented reality campaign is Niantic’s/Nintendo’s Pokémon Go game.
 The founders of Pokémon go used this augmented reality technology and its hype to create an app that allowed users to catch famous Pokémon from the 90’s and early 2000’s.
-The company received $35 million dollars within the first two weeks of its release and it has over 500 million downloads world wide to date.
+The company received $35 million dollars within the first two weeks of its release and it has over 500 million downloads worldwide to date.
 It is now worth over $17 billion.

 Influencer marketing has become very popular over the past 12 months and will be no exception in 2017, as it is becoming a more mature way of promoting brands through other people’s content.
 Brands are constantly challenged with forever changing social algorithms, ad blocking and bot fraud through online advertising.
-Paying an influencer to represent your brand allows businesses to target a very specific following and also eliminate some of the problems that comes with general online advertising.
+Paying an influencer to represent your brand allows businesses to target a very specific following and also eliminate some of the problems that come with general online advertising.
 Influencer marketing isn’t something new, but 2017 will see a rise in influencers and brands co-operating with them in order to target specific demographics.

-According to Forbes magazine 60% of brands implemented influencer marketing into their 2016 marketing strategy and according to a survey taken out by Chute the figure is supposedly going to rise to 75% in 2017.
+According to Forbes magazine, 60% of brands implemented influencer marketing into their 2016 marketing strategy and according to a survey taken out by Chute, the figure is supposedly going to rise to 75% in 2017.

 Live broadcasting on different platforms will become the norm in 2017 and is definitely a content marketing trend every brand should be jumping on.
 As the functionality became available late 2016 brands were using the ability to live stream as a PR stunt to engage with consumers.
-2017 will see the functionality mature as social media platforms make it easier to utilise and brands will use it as a tool for growing their networks, connecting with their audience and creating instant 2 way engagement.
+2017 will see the functionality mature as social media platforms make it easier to utilise and brands will use it as a tool for growing their networks, connecting with their audience and creating instant 2-way engagement.

-Facebook, twitter, Instagram, Twitch and Periscope support live broadcasting from hand held devices and should be taken advantage of in 2017.
+Facebook, Twitter, Instagram, Twitch and Periscope support live broadcasting from handheld devices and should be taken advantage of in 2017.

 A good example of a brand using live streaming to its potential was Buzzfeed’s attempt back in April.
 The video consisted of two people wrapping elastic bands around a watermelon to see how many it would take before the watermelon burst.
 Although the idea of the video seemed ridiculous it ended up accumulating over 800,000 viewers and was so popular because of the way the brand constantly engaged with viewers in the comments.